Entanglion/entanglion-spoe/README.md

 1. Add one resource token to each discovered planet containing a resource, up to a maximum of three resources.
 2. Discard all engine cards in engine control.
 3. Retrieve any played PROBE cards.
 4. Players may discard any number of engine tiles from their hand.
 Redraw engine tiles equal to the number of engine tiles discarded.
+Each player should have engine tiles equal to their hand size limit (default hand size is 3).

 ## Spaceship Encounters
 Centarious and Superious are lawful, peaceful galaxies.
 Spaceships from opposing fleets may encounter each other in these galaxies with no effect.